ahmetozlu/real_time_circle_detection_android/README.md

-# Real Time Circle Detection and Tracking for Android OS
+# Real Time Circle Detection and Tracking for Android
-This repository focuses on real time circle detection with OpenCV for Android OS. ***Please contact if you need professional object detection & tracking & counting projects on Android devices with the super high accuracy.***
+This repository focuses on real time circle detection with OpenCV on Android OS. ***Please contact if you need professional object detection & tracking & counting projects on Android devices with the super high accuracy!***

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/30448081-7009626a-9996-11e7-8f01-2684755aa5e2.gif">